SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 The host application is trivial.
 The only things we have to do is to register the applications and to provide the workbench application frame.

 #### Step 1: Create the host application
 Use Angular CLI to create a new Angular application which acts as our host application.
 Do not add routing when the CLI asks to add Angular routing.
+Instead, import `RoutingModule` directly in the `AppModule` without generating a separate module.

 ```
 ng new host-app --style scss
 ```